fossabot/warcode-core/docs/actions/selectfirstplayer.md

 # SelectFirstPlayer

+*Select player to take first move, similarly to each player rolling a die to begin the game.*

-Select player to take first move, similarly to each player rolling a dieto begin the game.
+Select player to take first move, similarly to each player rolling a die to determine the first player at the beginning the game.

 ![SelectFirstPlayer state diagram](selectfirstplayer.svg)